jordonist23/800LansGallery/_posts/2023-05-26-some-of-my-fav-shorts-pt-1.md

 ---

 Short movies and videos hold a special place in my heart.
 It's always an impressive feat of directing, editing, and writing prowess when a creator can create a compelling story while remaining concise.
 Here are a few of my favorite shorts that have made me laugh, cry, ponder, and shocked me.
 Hopefully, they will do the same for you.
 I  also made sure not to divulge any spoilers so  you can experience them fresh and without further ado.
 Each short can be watched on this page.
-Enjoy.
+Dont forget to put in your earphones, Enjoy.

 #### Dear Basketball